interledger/rfcs/00XX-common-ledger-protocol/00XX-common-ledger-protocol.md

   has data to send in reply (e.g. a quote response), it is carried in the protocol data.

-- `Error` is returned if the peer is not able to process the message, or there was an unexpected error and further messages should not be sent.
-This does not include ILP errors such as "No quote found," only the cases in which the message cannot be sent/processed at all.
+- `Error` is returned if the peer is not able to process the `Message`, or there was an unexpected error and further `Message`s should not be sent.
+This does not include ILP errors such as "No quote found", only the cases in which the `Message` cannot be sent/processed at all.

 ### Prepare